cauebs/digrss/README.md

 _The `target` attribute is completely optional and will be returned with each entry._

-This file will be overwritten to save the `etag` and `modified` information, to ensure persistence.
-The `url` may also be replaced, if the original one lead to a redirection or was not complete.
+This file will be overwritten to save the `etag` and `modified` information, in order to ensure persistence.
+The `url` may also be replaced, if the original one lead to a redirection or if it was incomplete.